Czech President Milos Zeman can't resist a strongman

 Fico has been a key face of the pro-Russian strand of Slovak politics, shaking hands with Putin after the Russian invasion of Ukraine, and inviting Russian Ambassador Igor Bratchikov to an August commemoration of the Slovak National Uprising, the WWII-era resistance struggle against the local fascist government backed by Nazi forces.

-Last week, during the European Political Community (EPC) summit in Prague, Zeman also used the opportunity to hold separate meeting with two other authoritarians, Orban as well as Serbia's Aleksandar Vucic.
-He awarded Vucic with the highest Czech award, telling him publicly that he “does not like Kosovo”.
+Last week, during the European Political Community (EPC) summit in Prague, Zeman also used the opportunity to hold separate meeting with two other authoritarians, Orban as well as Serbia's Aleksandar Vucic for whom Zeman has a particular appreciation.
+He awarded Vucic with the highest Czech award in 2021, and during a visit to Belgrade he told Vucic publicly that he “does not like Kosovo”.

 According to the head of Castle diplomacy Rudolf Jindrak, the meetings were “partly about migration, where there is a problem now”, referring to the recent border controls halting the flow of people from the south of Europe to Germany.